Bunker Hill Mine and Smelting Complex: Environmental issues

-The process used by the first mills, known as "jigging," was very inefficient, often recovering less than 75% of the metal from the ore.
+The process used by the first mills, known as "jigging", was very inefficient, often recovering less than 75% of the metal from the ore.
 This meant that large amounts of lead and other metals remained in the tailings, which were dumped in nearby waterways.
-Many of the mine tailings were dumped directly into the Coeur d'Aléne River and its tributaries, which became polluted with high levels of sulfur dioxide, lead, and other metals.
+Many of the mine tailings were dumped directly into the Coeur d'Alene River and its tributaries, which became polluted with high levels of sulfur dioxide, lead, and other metals.
 The water in the river turned opaque gray, earning the stream the nickname "Lead Creek."

 In 1899, farmers complained about the mine debris, and by 1910, 65 of them took the company to U.S. District Court.
 The farmers each received one dollar in damages, with the judge ruling the company could continue to dump debris into the streams.
 The company did build a tailings dam and later a tailings pond, but continued production despite additional suits.
 The company joined other mines in forming the Debris Association for litigation defense and payment of some claims.

 Before the smelter was constructed, the company knew the smoke and fumes would be an issue, and the lead emissions were a health risk.
 In the words of the Public Health Service surgeon, Dr. Royd R. Sayers, written in 1918, "Whoever works in or about a lead smelter may become leaded."
 Yet, the 1924 Idaho Industrial Accident Board stated lead poisoning was an occupational disease not eligible for compensation.
 In other words, the miners assumed the risk by choosing to work.
 The company did have a compensation plan for victims, and implemented a Clauge electrolytic treatment in 1919, and a solarium in 1929.
 In an effort to reduce particles, the company installed a 14-unit Frederick Cottrell electrostatic precipitator, and 2800-bag baghouse to capture dust.
 In 1936, the company added an Impinger dust collector and an Owens jet-dust counter.